haechi/GetData-Project/README.md

 ### Codebook

-The codebook for the resulting tidy data set in provided in a file named `activity_mean-into.txt`, in the same format and style as the codebook `features_info.txt` from the original data UCI HAR Dataset set.
+The codebook for the resulting tidy data set in provided in a file named `activity_mean-codebook.txt`, in the same format and style as the codebook `features_info.txt` from the original data UCI HAR Dataset set.